Top 6 Amazing Benefits Of Scan-Based Trading

 Data analysis becomes easy with the SBT retail program.
 Suppliers can derive insights from the data collected by scanning the products at the POS.
 They can spot errors, manage inventory, and identify shrinkage issues to derive an efficient solution.

 Scan-based trading has a significant impact on multiple areas of the supply chain.
 Unlike the other trading methods, SBT does not need suppliers and distributors to check-in meticulously at every retail store.
-Fast-paced deliveries and reduced transportation cost increases the overall operational efficiency and saves cost.
+Fast-paced deliveries and reduced transportation cost increase the overall operational efficiency and save cost.

-scan-based trading is a distribution system wherein the supplier continues to hold the ownership of the products/inventory until customers purchase it from the retail store.
+Scan-based trading is a distribution system wherein the supplier continues to hold ownership of the products/inventory until customers purchase them from the retail store.
 After the product is scanned and a transaction happens at the cash register, the retailer pays the supplier.
 The retailer earns a part of the profits.

 When a customer purchases at a retail store, the product is scanned before checkout.
 In the SBT retail program, the retailer pays per scan.
 The supplier maintains ownership of the items until the scan takes place.

-Scan sales mean that unless an item is purchased and scanned at the point of purchase in a retail store, it is not considered sold by the supplier.
-Only when the product is scanned, the supplier can make a profit.
+Scan sales mean that unless an item is purchased and scanned at the Point of Purchase (POP) in a retail store, it is not considered sold by the supplier.
+Only when the product is scanned can the supplier make a profit.
 Scan sale is beneficial for both retailers as well as suppliers/distributors.

-Case stack deal is a program available for manufacturers of non-perishable products that are shelf-stable and can last for a longer time.
-The retailers can make profits by getting huge discounts by purchasing more significant quantities of products.
-Case stack deals are listed among distributor catalogs, monthly newsletters, and special bulletins.
+A case stack deal is a program available for manufacturers of non-perishable, shelf-stable products that can last for a longer time.
+Retailers can make profits by getting huge discounts when purchasing larger quantities of products.
+These deals are often listed among distributor catalogs, monthly newsletters, and special bulletins.